 - Brussel Sprouts

-- Some nuts and seeds (walnuts and pumpkin seeds)
+- Some nuts and seeds (most are an issue for many)

 Anti-inflammatory supplements and vitamins